StefanJohnsen/WavefrontOBJ/README.md

 ```
 By default, this setting is set to false, and there's a specific reason for that choice.
 Triangulation involves a resource-intensive process, so the default false setting prevents unnecessary performance overhead.

-*See section [Triangulation](https://github.com/StefanJohnsen/WavefrontOBJ#triangulat-polygons) at the end of this document.*
+*See section [Triangulate polygons](https://github.com/StefanJohnsen/WavefrontOBJ#triangulate-polygons) at the end of this document.*

 ## Benchmark
 The benchmark was conducted on a computer with the following specifications: